tpidgur/Piza_Service3/README.md

 2. Repositories provide basic operations with database (find, save, delete).
 3. Services connect repositories and change the state of the domain package classes.
 For example, SimpleOrder interface includes basic methods for controlling the work flow of the order.
 4. The tests include JUNIT and Integration ones.
-5. The  schema diagrams picture from workbench has been attached, obtained through reverse engineering.
+5. "1.schema_diagrams_workBench.jpg" has been attached.